umee-network/umee/x/uibc/README.md

 ## IBC ICS20 Hooks

-The IBC ICS20 hooks is part of our [ICS20 middleware](https://github.com/umee-network/umee/blob/main/x/uibc/uics20/ibc_module.go#L25) that enables ICS-20 token transfers to trigger message execution.
+The IBC ICS20 hooks are part of our [ICS20 middleware](https://github.com/umee-network/umee/blob/main/x/uibc/uics20/ibc_module.go#L25) that enables ICS-20 token transfers to trigger message execution.
 This functionality allows cross-chain calls that involve token movement.
 IBC hooks are useful for a variety of use cases, including cross-chain swaps, which are an extremely powerful primitive.

 ### Concepts

-User can define a ICS20 hook instructions in ICS20 transfer Memo field, that will trigger procedure call once the transfer is successfully recorded in the UX Chain.
+Users can define ICS20 hook instructions in ICS20 transfer Memo field, that will trigger procedure call once the transfer is successfully recorded in the UX Chain.

 ### Design

-The ICS20 packet data Memo field (introduced in (IBC v3.4.0)[https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b]) allows to attach arbitrary data to a token transfer.
+The ICS20 packet data Memo field (introduced in [IBC v3.4.0](https://medium.com/the-interchain-foundation/moving-beyond-simple-token-transfers-d42b2b1dc29b)) allows to attach arbitrary data to a token transfer.
 The hook execution will be triggered if and only if:

 - the packet data `memo` field can be JSON deserialized into the [`umee/uibc/v1/ICS20Memo`](https://github.com/umee-network/umee/blob/v6.4.0-beta1/proto/umee/uibc/v1/uibc.proto#L14).
 This means that the JSON serialized object into the memo string must extend the ICS20Memo struct.
 - `ICS20Memo.fallback_addr`, if defined, must be a correct bech32 Umee address.